Approvals or Permits Issued Submittal Requirements Additional Information Expected Processing Time for Development Projects Fees Next Steps

-This process is for commercial retaining walls or retaining wall systems providing cumulative vertical relief greater than 5' in height within a horizontal separation distance of 50' or less.
-These systems include but are not limited to: cast-in-place walls, soil nailing, modular retaining wall system, H-beam retaining wall system, boulder retaining walls and gabions.
-They shall be designed under the responsible charge of a registered design professional per the 2012 North Carolina Building Code, Section 1807.2.
+This process is for commercial retaining walls or retaining wall systems providing cumulative vertical relief greater than five feet in height within a horizontal separation distance of 50 feet or less.
+These systems include but are not limited to cast-in-place walls, soil nailing, modular retaining wall system, H-beam retaining wall system, boulder retaining walls, and gabions.
+They shall be designed under the responsible charge of a registered design professional per the North Carolina Building Code, Section 1807.2.

-Retaining wall locations are required to be identified early in Final Site and Retaining Wall (RW) package with station numbers submitted for free standing walls not part of the building structure.
+Retaining wall locations are required to be identified early in the Site Permit Review and Retaining Wall (RW) package with station numbers submitted for free-standing walls not part of the building structure.
 A site plan must be provided with the submittal of RW's to identify the locations.

 Approvals or Permits Issued

 - Electrical Permit, if lights are on the wall

 - Retaining walls less than five feet tall are not required to have a permit.
 However, retaining wall systems less than five feet in cumulative vertical relief and adjacent to a structure located closer than the vertical relief shall be designed under the responsible charge of a registered design professional and shall require a permit and inspection.

 - 2018 NCBC Section 1807.2: Requires that retaining walls shall be designed in accordance with Sections 1807.2.1 through 1807.2.3:

 - Section 1807.2.1 General.
 Retaining walls shall be designed to ensure stability against overturning, sliding, excessive foundation pressure, and water uplift.
 Where a keyway is extended below the wall base with the intent to engage passive pressure and enhance sliding stability, lateral soil pressures on both sides of the keyway shall be considered in the analysis.